Diluting your flower scented oil

 Let us know how your flower extraction went!

 Having filled in the dilutions table, try and provide a quick summary of your results here so we can explore commonalities and variations.
+For example, you might also like to consider using an alternative to olive oil, such as almond oil, jojoba oil or castor oil, to name just a few.

 © University of York